puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--schema`

-Outputs the json-schema for the Puppet catalog, catalog_delta, or log.
+Outputs the json-schema for the Puppet catalog, catalog_delta, excludes, or log.
 The option `help` will display the semantics of the catalog-diff schema.
 Can not be combined with any other option.
-Accepts arguments `catalog`, `catalog_delta`, `log`, `help`.
+Accepts arguments `catalog`, `catalog_delta`, `excludes`, `log`, `help`.

 #####`--skip_tags`